Cu-Locus: Curly Coat in Dogs

 Curly Coat

 Our dog’s hair is composed of different types of keratin.
-A normal round hair shaft causes straight hair while a flattened hair shaft results in a bent and curly shape.
+A normal round hair shaft causes straight hair, while a slightly flattened hair shaft results in a bent and curly shape.

-The overall looks of a dog with wavy or curly hair depend on his hair length and the presence of furnishings.
-Shorthaired and non-bearded dogs for example can have the gene variant for a curly coat but their hair is simply too short to actually curl.
+The presence of wavy or curly hair mainly depends on hair length.
+Short-haired dogs, for example, can still have a gene variant for a curly coat.
+But their hair is simply too short to actually curl.

 Curly coat is caused by different mutations in the KRT71 gene (keratin 71) on dog chromosome 27[1,4].

-KRT71 is a keratin expressed in the inner root sheath of the hair follicle and plays a role in the correct growth of the hair follicle.
+KRT71 is a type of keratin thatbgets expressed in the inner root sheath of the hair follicle.
+It plays a role in the correct growth of the hair follicle.

-The mutant variant of KRT17 causing curly coat seems to significantly affect the structure of the keratin 71.
-This changes the shape of the hair shaft and causes a wavy or curly coat.
+The mutant variant of KRT17 that causes curly coat seems to significantly affect the structure of keratin 71.
+This changes the shape of the hair shaft and causes it to curl into a spiral.

 Wavy Curly Dog Cooat Irish Water Spaniel standing

-The common variant of KRT17 found in most of all curly dog breeds is Cu1.
-Another variant called Cu2 was found in Curly Coated Retrievers which are all fixed for a Cu2/Cu2 genotype[2,3].
+The common variant of KRT17 found in most curly dog breeds is Cu1.
+Another variant called Cu2 was found in Curly Coated Retrievers, this breed even seems to be fixed for a Cu2/Cu2 genotype[2,3].

-Aside from Cu1 and Cu2, there might be additional alleles at the Curly-Locus since there are still obviously curly dogs out there that don’t test positive for either of the known mutations.
+Aside from Cu1 and Cu2, there might be additional alleles at the curly locus.
+There are some obviously curly dogs out there that don’t test positive for either of the known mutations.

 Cu1 Cu2 > N